AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/lc-basic-blocks.md

 ---
-title: Add basic building blocks to your Learning content
+title: Add basic building blocks to your Topic
-description: Learn about the basic building blocks you can add to your Learning content in the Learning and Training content
+description: Learn about the basic building blocks you can add to your Topic in the Learning and Training content
 feature: Authoring
 role: User
 exl-id: 171b9df9-3782-4cfa-b450-7824e5fd390d
 ---
-# Add basic building blocks to your Learning content
+# Add basic building blocks to your Topic

-You can use the basic editing features available on the Learning content toolbar, as described below:
+You can use the basic editing features available on the Editor toolbar, as described below:

-- **Widgets**: Add widgets like accordion, carousel, hotspots, and more to your learning content using the **Insert** menu as shown below.
+- **Widgets**: Add widgets like accordion, carousel, hotspots, and more to your topic or learning content using the **Insert** menu as shown below.
 For more details on interactive widgets, view [Use interactive widgets](./lc-widgets.md).

      ![](assets/widgets-learning-content.png){width="650" align="left"}